-- (5) Before an assessor provides the assessor's report of the practice review to the Audit and Practice Review Committee, the individual Registrant subject to practice review must be provided with - (a) the assessor's report of the practice review, and - (b) an opportunity to provide a written response to the assessor with respect to the issues considered in the assessor's report of the practice review within a specified time period. - (6) After reviewing the assessor's report of the practice review, any written response from the individual Registrant subject to practice review, and any subsequent recommendations from the assessor, the Audit and Practice Review Committee must - (a) close the practice review file, - (b) pursuant to section 63(5)(c) of the PGA [Audits and practice reviews], impose limits or conditions on the practice of the Regulated Practice by the individual Registrant, including - (i) restricting the practice that may be engaged in by the individual Registrant, - (ii) requiring that the individual Registrant be overseen by another Registrant when engaged in the Regulated Practice, and - (iii) requiring that the individual Registrant undertake additional training, or - (c) disclose or provide records or information from the practice review to the Investigation Committee pursuant to section 110(3) of the PGA [Confidentiality committee matters] or notify the Investigation Committee pursuant to section 110(4) of the PGA [Confidentiality committee matters], as applicable, and provide written notice to the individual Registrant.
+- (5) Before an assessor provides the assessor's report of the practice review to the Audit and Practice Review Committee, the individual Registrant subject to practice review must be provided with - (a) the assessor's report of the practice review, and

+- (b) an opportunity to provide a written response to the assessor with respect to the issues considered in the assessor's report of the practice review within a specified time period. - (6) After reviewing the assessor's report of the practice review, any written response from the individual Registrant subject to practice review, and any subsequent recommendations from the assessor, the Audit and Practice Review Committee must - (a) close the practice review file, - (b) pursuant to section 63(5)(c) of the PGA [Audits and practice reviews], impose limits or conditions on the practice of the Regulated Practice by the individual Registrant, including - (i) restricting the practice that may be engaged in by the individual Registrant, - (ii) requiring that the individual Registrant be overseen by another Registrant when engaged in the Regulated Practice, and - (iii) requiring that the individual Registrant undertake additional training, - (c) disclose or provide records or information from the practice review to the Investigation Committee pursuant to section 110(3) of the PGA [Confidentiality committee matters], - (d) notify the Investigation Committee pursuant to section 110(4) of the PGA [Confidentiality committee matters] and include all supporting records or information necessary to enable the Investigation Committee to carry out its duties under the PGA and Part 9 of the Bylaws [Complaints and Investigation], or - (e) refer the assessor's report of the practice review, including all supporting records and information necessary to substantiate the report's findings, to the Investigation Committee pursuant to section 63(5)(d) of the PGA [Audits and practice reviews], with directions for the Investigation Committee to - (i) consider whether or not the findings of the practice review might warrant taking action pursuant to section 66 of the PGA [Investigations authorized by board], and - (ii) advise the Audit and Practice Review Committee accordingly,

-- (7) The Audit and Practice Review Committee may remove any limits or conditions imposed on an individual Registrant subject to practice review pursuant to subsection (6)(b) if the individual Registrant - (a) applies in writing to the Audit and Practice Review Committee to have the limits or conditions removed, and - (b) provides evidence acceptable to the Audit and Practice Review Committee that the limits or conditions are no longer necessary or have been fulfilled, as applicable.
+- (7) The Audit and Practice Review Committee may remove any limits or conditions imposed on an individual Registrant subject to practice review pursuant to subsection (6)(b) if the individual Registrant - (a) applies in writing to the Audit and Practice Review Committee to have the limits or conditions removed, and

-- (8) After the removal of all limits or conditions imposed on an individual Registrant subject to practice review pursuant to subsection (6)(b), the Audit and Practice Review Committee must close the practice review file and provide written notice to the individual Registrant.
+- (b) provides evidence acceptable to the Audit and Practice Review Committee that the limits or conditions are no longer necessary or have been fulfilled, as applicable. - (8) After the removal of all limits or conditions imposed on an individual Registrant subject to practice review pursuant to subsection (6)(b), the Audit and Practice Review Committee must close the practice review file and provide written notice to the individual Registrant.